Find Reddit posts asking for agency recommendations.

 Monitor agency recommendation language before the comments become crowded.

-Score threads by service fit, urgency, and buyer context.
+Score threads by service fit, urgency, and decision clues.

 Group agency leads by service line so the right person can review them.